Justin Morneau: Dominance (2006–2009)

-In January 2008, Morneau agreed to a six-year contract worth $80 million, which at the time was the longest and richest contract in Minnesota Twins history until in 2010, teammate Joe Mauer signed an eight-year, $184 million contract.
-Morneau produced with his new contract, as he played in all 162 of the Twins' games and hit .300 with 23 home runs and 129 RBI.
+In January 2008, Morneau agreed to a six-year contract extension worth $80 million, which at the time was the longest and richest contract in Twins history until in 2010, teammate Joe Mauer signed an eight-year, $184 million contract.
+Morneau produced with his new contract, as he played in all 163 of the Twins' games and hit .300 with 23 home runs and 129 RBI.

-On July 10, 2008, Morneau tied a career high with five hits in a game as the visiting Minnesota Twins defeated the Detroit Tigers.
+On July 10, 2008, Morneau tied a career high with five hits in a game as the Twins defeated the Detroit Tigers.
 He hit what went on to be the game-winning home run to finish the day 5-for-5 with a walk in a 7–6 extra-innings win.
 Morneau was then announced as a reserve player for the American League in the 2008 Major League Baseball All-Star Game.

 Morneau won the 2008 Home Run Derby, defeating Josh Hamilton of the Texas Rangers.
 He became the first Canadian to win the Home Run Derby.
 Later during the All-Star event, Morneau scored the winning run for the American League in the MLB All Star Game at Yankee Stadium on a sacrifice fly to right field off the bat of Michael Young.
 Morneau was awarded the Lionel Conacher Award as the Canadian Press Male Athlete of the Year, joining Ferguson Jenkins and Larry Walker as the only Major League Baseball players to win the award.
 Morneau finished second in the balloting for AL MVP, as Dustin Pedroia won, and Kevin Youkilis came in third.

-In 2009, Morneau hit 30 home runs and was selected as a reserve position player at first base for the 2009 All Star Game.
+In 2009, Morneau batted .274 with 30 home runs and 100 RBI in 135 games.
+He was selected as a reserve position player at first base for the 2009 All-Star Game, marking Morneau's third selection to the All-Star Game.
 On September 14, Morneau was officially diagnosed with a stress fracture in his back after a long slump; he missed the rest of the 2009 season and the playoffs.